Nir-Aderet/Assembler-Compiler/README.md

 # Assembler-Compiler writen in C

-Full explanation is file "Compiler explanation - Hebrew"
+Full explanation is in file "Compiler explanation - Hebrew"